-Global Settings: (HP 3.1.3 Driver Only ) Used to control the usage of iSCSI cyclical redundancy check (CRC) on all targets.
+Global Settings: (HP 3.1.4 Driver Only) Not enabled at the time.
+This is a future control for iSCSI Cyclical Redundancy Check (CRC).

-Settings: (HP 3.1.3 Driver Only ) If authentication were 'enabled' on the SCSI Router Instance for this configured connection, you would have to set the access authentication username and password by highlighting the IP address just created and clicking the Settings button.
+Settings: (HP 3.1.3 Driver Only) If authentication were 'enabled' on the SCSI Router Instance for this configured connection, you would have to set the access authentication username and password by highlighting the IP address just created and clicking the Settings button.